vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/operator-precedence.md

 # Operator Precedence

-The following list shows the precedence of nGQL operators, in descending order.
+The following list shows the precedence of nGQL operators in descending order.
 Operators on a line have the same precedence.

 ```ngql
 !